Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Theoretical Background

 In fact, recent advancements in LLM research indicate that LLMs can accurately solve problems in a variety of disciplines, e.g., law, medicine, and even science \cite{OpenAI2023GPT4TechReport}.
-Even more, recent LLMs seem to approximate expert problem-solving performance in physics \cite{Kortemeyer2025BoilingFrog,tschisgale_evaluating_2025, yuHiPhOHowFar2025}.
+Even more, recent LLMs seem to approximate expert problem-solving performance in physics \cite{kortemeyer_boiling-frog_2026,tschisgale_evaluating_2025, yuHiPhOHowFar2025}.
 There is also growing evidence that LLMs can effectively be applied to grading and assessment tasks \cite{mokUsingAILarge2024, kortemeyerGradingAssistanceHandwritten2024a, chen_grading_2025}.
 At the same time, LLM-generated responses have been shown to reproduce typical student misconceptions \cite{kieserUsingLargeLanguage2024} and errors \cite{kortemeyer_could_2023}.
-To mitigate the risk of erroneous model output—particularly in the context of feedback—research suggests using prompt engineering strategies that provide the LLM with model solutions and principles of effective feedback \cite{sirnoorkarFeedbackThatClicks2025}.This approach reduces the likelihood of factually incorrect feedback \cite{Shuster2021_RAG_Hallucination}, while it also enables greater control over the form of the feedback, including its length, depth, and focus, grounded in pedagogical and substantive instructional considerations.
+To mitigate the risk of erroneous model output—particularly in the context of feedback—research suggests using prompt engineering strategies that provide the LLM with model solutions and principles of effective feedback \cite{sirnoorkarFeedbackThatClicks2025}.